SilverTree7622/Phaser3_GUI_Inspector/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;This is only for phaser3 framework

 **DESCRIPTION)**\
-&nbsp;&nbsp;&nbsp;&nbsp;This is a just custom dat.GUI, which works as Phaser3 inspector of each display list stuffs
+&nbsp;&nbsp;&nbsp;&nbsp;This is a just custom dat.GUI, which works as Phaser3 inspector of each display list stuffs \
+&nbsp;&nbsp;&nbsp;&nbsp;Also you can use this as debug displayed game objects

 **EXAMPLE)**\
 &nbsp;&nbsp;&nbsp;&nbsp;**IN_HTML)**\